Solar eclipse of January 4, 2011

-The solar eclipse of January 4, 2011 was a partial eclipse of the Sun that was visible after sunrise over most of Europe, northwestern and South Asia.
-It ended at sunset over eastern Asia.
-It was visible as a minor partial eclipse over northern Africa and the Arabian peninsula.
-The eclipse belonged to Saros 151 and was number 14 of 72 eclipses in the series.

-Greatest eclipse occurred at 08:51 UTC in northern Sweden where the eclipse in the horizon had a magnitude of 0.858.
-At that time, the axis of the Moon's shadow passed a mere 510 km above Earth's surface.
+A partial solar eclipse occurred at the Moon’s ascending node of orbit on Tuesday, January 4, 2011, with a magnitude of 0.8576.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A partial solar eclipse occurs in the polar regions of the Earth when the center of the Moon's shadow misses the Earth.

-This was the first of four partial solar eclipses in 2011, with the others occurring on June 1, 2011, July 1, 2011, and November 25, 2011.
+This was the first of four partial solar eclipses in 2011, with the others occurring on June 1, July 1, and November 25.

-It also precedes the two total lunar eclipses occurring on June 15, 2011 and December 10, 2011.